-- The ivysettings.xml file describes how MicroEJ SDK will fetch the content of this repository when it is extracted locally on file system.
+- The ivysettings.xml settings file describes how to import the modules of this repository when it is extracted locally on file system.
 This file will be packaged at the root of the zip file and does not need to be modified. - The module.ivy file describes how to build repository and lists the module dependencies that will be included in this repository.